player1304/45_seconds_of_thunder/README.md

 ### Other TODOs:
 - if there are no regular enemy in the base phase, spawn_enemy
 - Should play another GameOverSound if boss defeated
+	- just have a new scene of "game_won" instead of game_over
 - Boss should have **missiles**
 - More planes and bosses